baydinvladislav/as-coach/backend/docs/4_nutrition_domain.md

 ## Nutrition domain (microservice)
-To get nutrition data for rendering the nutrition screen, which is the main screen on the customer side, the frontend should request the `/customers/${customer_id}/nutrition` endpoint.
+Rendering the nutrition screen, which is the main screen on the customer side, the frontend should request these endpoints to work with nutrition domain.

 ### Table of Contents
 - [API](#api)